JonahB4/TechSpecs/TechSpec.md

 - **saveGame**
   - **Behavior:** Saves current game state to local storage or database for later continuation.

+- **triggerRandomLifeEvent**
+  - **Behavior:** Randomly triggers a life event that requires the player to make a choice, with consequences for character stats.

+- **checkDeath**
+  - **Behavior:** Checks the character’s age and `deathChance` to determine if the character should die.
+If they do, offers the option to continue as one of their children.

+- **chooseNextCharacter**
+  - **Behavior:** If the current character dies and has children, allows the player to continue the game as one of the children.

 ---

 ### 2. CharacterStats